AbhiK002/blappy-fird/DOCUMENTATION.md

   - the obstacles are placed at random heights to make the game challenging
 - During the gameplay round, 5 separate concurrent threads with different purposes are running:
   - background image(s) scrolling towards the left
+  - bird being moved downwards due to gravity
   - pillars/obstacles moving towards the bird
-  - bird being moved downwards due to gravity
-  - off screen obstacles being shifted to the right repeatedly for an infinite obstacle gameplay
+  - off screen pillar/obstacles being shifted accordingly to enable an infinite obstacle gameplay
-  - check whether the player has lost
+  - keep checking whether the player has lost and increase score when the bird passes an obstacle without dying
+  - bird's idle animation stops
 - As soon as the player touches the ground or the pillars, round ends
   - main menu is visible again
   - This time, when you press the PLAY button: